 What you should know before investing in penny stocks

-Best green energy penny stocks to buy now
+The best green energy penny stocks to buy now

-- Solar Integrated Roofing Corp.
-(SIRC)
+Solar Integrated Roofing (SIRC).

-- American Battery Metals Corporation (ABML)
+American Battery Metals (ABML).

-- Tantech Holdings Ltd. (TANH)
+Tantech Holdings (TANH).

 Where to buy green energy penny stocks

-If you want broad access to penny stocks, you need to find a broker that supports OTC trading because that’s where most of the cheap stocks are.
-The best brokers for OTC stock trading are TD Ameritrade, TradeStation, Charles Schwab, Fidelity, and Interactive Brokers.
-Keep in mind that some brokers might charge an additional fee for OTC markets trading.
+You can buy cheap stocks for under $5 on the NYSE and Nasdaq through online brokers such as Robinhood, SoFi, and Webull.
+If you want access to a broader range of penny stocks, you'll need to look for OTC trading.
+The best brokers for OTC trading are TD Ameritrade, TradeStation, Charles Schwab, Fidelity, and Interactive Brokers.
+Keep in mind that some brokers might charge additional fees for OTC trading.

 Can green energy penny stocks make you rich?